 Establishing Supplier Guidelines

-We established the Suntory Group Supplier Guidelines in June 2017 to contribute to the realization of a sustainable society while also accelerating sustainable procurement within the Suntory Group.
+We established the Suntory Group Supplier Guidelines based on the Basic Policy on the Sustainable Supply Chain in June 2017 to contribute to the realization of a sustainable society while also accelerating sustainable procurement within the Suntory Group.
 These guidelines put in place specific compliance items required in each field from human rights and legal compliance to the environment for suppliers of Suntory in Japan and overseas to confirm the same ethical values are shared between the Suntory Group and its suppliers.
 As for our main suppliers, we share these guidelines also during our annual supplier conference.

 Monitoring of Suppliers